Exactpro/cordapp-harness/README.md

 # A CorDapp Runner

-This CorDapp runs a pre-built Cordapp named in line 12 of the build.gradle
+This harness runs a pre-built Cordapp named in line 11 of the build.gradle
 ```
         testCordapp1 = "com.r3.corda:corda-ptflows:4.2"
 ```